Platformatory/blog/_posts/2024-08-02-Simplifying-Infrastructure-with-IaC-and-Kafka.md

 ```
 **Kafka Client Configurations**

   - In this section, we’ll configure the necessary properties to connect to a Kafka cluster and Schema Registry using the provided credentials and settings.
 This setup is crucial for using tools like JulieOps to manage and interact with Kafka resources effectively.
-The following configuration file, named client.properties, will set up the connection parameters for Kafka and Schema Registry, ensuring secure and authenticated communication.
+The following configuration file, named Kafka-client.properties, will set up the connection parameters for Kafka and Schema Registry, ensuring secure and authenticated communication.

 ```
   bootstrap.servers="<BOOTSTRAP_SERVER_URL>"